hungnw/web-scraping-challenge/README.md

 ### Mars Weather

 * Visit the Mars Weather twitter account [here](https://twitter.com/marswxreport?lang=en) and scrape the latest Mars weather tweet from the page.
 Save the tweet text for the weather report as a variable called `mars_weather`.
-* **Note: Be sure you are not signed in to twitter, or scraping may become more difficult.**
-* **Note: Twitter frequently changes how information is presented on their website.
-If you are having difficulty getting the correct html tag data, consider researching Regular Expression Patterns and how they can be used in combination with the .find() method.**

 ```python
 # Example: